craftingcity/The-Known-World/Scree'up.md

 ## Doctor of Arcana
 ### he/him

 > A tiny scrawny bag of bones and skin scampers forth with an uncontainable curiosity.
-He wears a white coat lined and buttoned
+He wears a white coat lined and buttoned in silver that overwhelms his tiny frame.

-A description of their function in the world.
+Scree'up is the academic partner of [[Dimble Turing]].

 ## Roleplaying
 ### Quote